 INTERVIEWS

-We interview previous prize winners and judges about what they’re reading, what they write and everything in between.
+We interview previous prize winners about what they’re reading, what they write and everything in between.

 2022 Shortlisters